 This is the habitual response which keeps you from achieving your fitness goals.
 It is little more than a self-defeating series of thoughts reinforcing why you don't like to exercise.
 It becomes an easy way out.

-Instead, try this: Based on the understanding that your brain is activated around a before it produces a physical response, take an extra moment to review your mental approach when it's time to exercise.
+Instead, try this: Based on the understanding that your brain is activated around a quarter of a second before it produces a physical response, take an extra moment to review your mental approach when it's time to exercise.
 Now change your thinking from reasons you hate the gym to reasons to love it; and from reasons to put off going to how great it makes you feel in just an hour.

 Do this in a calm, rational manner so that rather than talking yourself out of doing something you find unpleasant, you are giving yourself reasons to look forward to the positive benefits of having performed the activity.